alsomedud33/MiniPC-Homelab/README.md

 ## 🖥️ Home Lab Setup: Proxmox, Jellyfin, NAS & Remote Access via Tailscale

 ### 📌 Overview
+This project is a documention of the setup for my personal home lab using my miniPC and Proxmox VE.
+My goal is to gain hands-on experience with virtualization, containerization, and self-hosted services while building a functional environment that can act as a LAN-accessible NAS and media server with secure external access.
 ![HomeLab Setup](https://github.com/user-attachments/assets/ebf81ac7-51eb-4ead-8083-9be0c25b8957)
-This project is a documention of the setup for my personal home lab using a miniPC and Proxmox VE.
-My goal was to gain hands-on experience with virtualization, containerization, and self-hosted services while building a functional environment that could act as a LAN-accessible NAS and media server with secure external access.

 ---
 ### 🧰 Hardware & Software Used